Tuttotorna/OMNIABASE/ROADMAP.md

 This document defines the development roadmap of the Omniabase framework.

-Its purpose is not to predict every future branch or repository.
+Its purpose is not to promise everything at once.

-Its purpose is to define the ordered phases through which Omniabase can become:
+Its purpose is to define the ordered path through which Omniabase can become:

 - conceptually stable
 - architecturally legible
 - branch-complete
-- implementation-ready
+- operationally credible
 - externally testable
+- product-relevant without losing its framework identity

 This roadmap concerns the framework as a whole, not one isolated branch.